 Bilateral Economic Relations

-In response to Russia’s ongoing violations of Ukraine’s sovereignty and territorial integrity, including Russia’s occupation and attempted annexation of Crimea, the United States has suspended bilateral engagement with the Russian government on most economic issues.
+In response to Russia’s ongoing violations of Ukraine’s sovereignty and territorial integrity, including Russia’s occupation and attempted annexation of Crimea, the United States suspended bilateral engagement with the Russian government on most economic issues.
 The United States continues to investigate allegations of mistreatment of or discrimination against U.S. investors in Russia and to urge Russia to improve its investment climate, adherence to the rule of law, and transparency.
-In Russia, the U.S. Commercial Service continues to assist U.S. firms interested in developing market opportunities that do not violate sanctions.
+In Russia, the U.S. Embassy Political-Economic Section, on behalf of the U.S. Commercial Service, continues to assist U.S. firms interested in developing market opportunities that do not violate sanctions.

-Since 2014, the United States and our European and G-7 partners have imposed sanctions on Russia for its aggressive actions in eastern Ukraine, occupation of Crimea, and interference in U.S. elections.
+Since 2014, the United States and our European and G-7 partners have imposed sanctions on Russia for its aggressive actions in eastern Ukraine, occupation of Crimea, interference in U.S. elections, malicious cyber activities, as well as incidents of using banned weapons-grade chemical substances against Russian nationals.
 Sectoral sanctions have reduced Russia’s ability to access financing in the financial, energy, and defense sectors, as well as limited its access to certain technologies in those sectors.
 The United States has also imposed a number of unilateral sanctions on Russia or Russian entities, via both administrative action and legislation.

 A combination of low oil prices, structural limitations, and sanctions pushed Russia into a deep recession in 2015, with the economy contracting by four percent that year and one percent in 2016.
 Russia’s economy returned to modest growth starting in 2017, owing to a global rebound in oil prices.
 The economic slowdown due to the COVID-19 pandemic, combined with the drop in oil price resulting from the Russian-Saudi oil price war of early 2020 and a decrease in global demand, have pushed the Russian economy into another recession.
-An OPEC+ agreement in April 2020 caused oil prices to rebound somewhat, but the economic forecast for Russia remains uncertain at best.
+An OPEC+ agreement in April 2020 and returning global demand have caused oil prices to rebound, but the economic forecast for Russia remains uncertain.
+2021 GDP growth forecasts were revised primarily in response to increased oil prices to account for a stronger economic outlook with a projected growth of over three percent.
+However, Russian households’ one-year-ahead median inflation expectations increased from 11.9 percent in June 2021 to 13.4 percent in July 2021, the highest level ever recorded.

 Russia’s Status in International Organizations